-“Fake” meat and cheese makes the switch easier.
+“Fake” meat and cheese make the switch easier.

 Most vegans didn’t grow up eating a plant-based diet, and meat and dairy alternatives can help make it easier.
 Deciding that you don’t want to harm animals doesn’t instantly undo a lifetime of habit-forming.